Curtis is the original genius behind the Think Tanks. Like the Cerebellum, he coordinates everything behind the scenes to put issues together.

 Stephen is our main copy editor.
 Like Wernicke's Area, he processes all submissions to make sure they have the correct words and meanings.

 Stephen M. Ryan teaches at Sanyo Gakuen University in Okayama, Japan.
 After years of teaching English, he is still getting it wrong on a daily basis.
 On the good days, he learns from his students.
 The thrill never gets old.

-Julia Daley is a lecturer at Hiroshima Bunkyo University, where she teaches English conversation and writing.
+Julia Daley is a senior lecturer at Hiroshima Bunkyo University, where she teaches English conversation and writing.
 She earned her MA in TESL at Northern Arizona University and is certified to teach secondary English in Arizona.
 She appreciates everyone’s patience as she learns how to develop a website.

 Marc's the one with a sense of humor who finds the bulk of our intro videos and other interesting tidbits.
 He and the Hippocampus both look like a seahorse.

 Marc Helgesen, Miyagi Gakuin Women’s University, is author of English Teaching and the Science of Happiness.